Are you confused about how often you need to feed your baby, whether or

 feeding pattern you introduce.

-will start to adapt to a breastfeeding routine within about two weeks.
+should adapt to a breastfeeding routine within about two weeks.

-and associate them with a feeding time.
+and associate them with feeding time.

 Should I put my breastfed baby on a feeding schedule?